Public safety answering point: North America

 Each PSAP has a 'real' telephone number that is called when the emergency number (911) is dialed.
 The telecommunications operator is responsible for associating all landline numbers with the most applicable (often the nearest) PSAP, so that when emergency number is dialed, the call is automatically routed to the most suitable PSAP.
 PSAPs can be subject to changes including new contact information and changing coverage area.
 Commercial products exist that purport to keep pace with these changes and allow the telecommunications operator to associate numbers with the relevant PSAP based upon their physical address associated with that number.

+Australia

+In Australia, Telstra an initial Emergency Service Access Point for emergency calls.
+Callers of Triple Zero (000) are automatically connected to one of several Access Points across Australia, with a call-taker asking for the service required (police, fire or ambulance) and the town or location.
+The call taker then connects the caller to the relevant emergency service operations or communications centre for the specific region in that state or territory, such as Triple Zero Victoria, a Queensland Ambulance Operations Centre or the Darwin Joint Emergency Services Communications Centre.

+Calls to the Triple Zero network from Norfolk Island or Cocos (Keeling) Islands are automatically routed directly to each island's respective emergency service centre, from which local resources are coordinated from.

+Other regions

-In other countries, this is the responsibility of other types of local government, and the particular setup of the telephone network dictates how such calls are handled.
+In other countries, this may the responsibility of other types of local government, and the particular setup of the telephone network dictates how such calls are handled.

 There is also now the ability to answer text messages at some PSAPs, which is useful in areas where weak signal strength due to distance from the nearest cell site causes fringe reception, resulting in blocked or dropped calls.
 Since SMS messages only require an instant to send, a brief peak in radio propagation (such as a sudden favourable shift in multipath phase alignment) is often enough to get a message sent.
 Text messages are also useful for the deaf or speech disabled, as it does not require a TTY device.